 When Matt saw Jess engrossed in the mindfulness colouring book she took to work, he told her about his friend's new printer that was producing stunning three metre vinyl playroom wall art posters for this exact purpose.

 There were smaller sizes too and this heralded the birth of Doodle & Calm, just in time for 2021.

 2021: a time to prioritise self-help for the mind

 But we can't as easily write off its harmful effects: anxiety, stress, depression, isolation and increasing screen-addiction in children.

 Many people feel the need for something different to maintain good mental health and build resilience.

-We see our mindfulness colouring walls as the 21st century version of our ancestors' doodlings on their cave walls.
+We see our mindfulness colouring kids' art walls as the 21st century version of our ancestors' doodlings on their cave walls.

 We're living in a fractured world.
-Let our mindfulness colouring walls help you achieve calm and restore inner peace in a way that’s stood the test of time.
+Let your playroom wall help your kid achieve calm and restore inner peace in a way that’s stood the test of time.

 Jess & Matt